Exclusive: 'Where can I buy?' - Google makes push to turn product searches into cash

 Target shoppers “love the ease and convenience of making their Target run without lifting a finger by using a voice interface,” Chief Information and Digital Officer Mike McNamara said.

-“This is just the beginning for Target and Google,” he added.
 Target shoppers will soon be able to link their online account and loyalty card with their Google accounts and get 5 percent off on purchases and free shipping, McNamara said.

 Reporting by Nandita Bose in New York; Editing by Vanessa O'Connell and Jeffrey Benkoe